Obituaries for the week of July 26, 2017

 Mr. Lord was survived by his wife of forty-four years, Betty Luker Lord, who passed away just hours after his passing; children, Thomas Eugene Lord, Jr. (Tscharner) of Summerton, S.C., Janet Lord Lesley (James) of Blenheim, S.C., Debra D. Lord (Cody) of Rolla, Mo., David Allen Lord (Latonna) of Blenheim, S,C,, Paul Lesley of Little River, S,C,, Lisa Lord Parker (Ken) of Florence, S.C. and Cindi Lord Dowdy (Mark) of Waterloo, Ala.; step-children, Rainee Harris (Darrell), Charlotte Batello, Tammy Elizabeth Harris Wilson (Shannon) and Sheree Henry (Pat); thirty-one grandchildren and forty-seven great-grandchildren; sisters, Irene Lord Godwin, Ella Mae Boyette, Lillie Mae Harris (Clyde) and Elizabeth Harris; brother, Rev. Mason Lord and Johnny Lord (Glenda); special niece, Glenda Lord Arrington and numerous other nieces, nephews and cousins.

-Funeral services will be held Friday, July 21, 2017 at 3 p.m. at Petty-Eastside Chapel Funeral Home with Rev. Ray Ward officiating.
-Burial will follow at Semirah Springs Cemetery.
+Funeral services were held Friday, July 21, 2017 at 3 p.m. at Petty-Eastside Chapel Funeral Home with Rev. Ray Ward officiating.
+Burial followed at Semirah Springs Cemetery.

-The family will receive friends Friday, July 21, 2017 from 2 until service time at 3 p.m., at Petty-Eastside Chapel Funeral Home.
+The family received friends Friday, July 21, 2017 from 2 until service time at 3 p.m., at Petty-Eastside Chapel Funeral Home.

-Pallbearers will be Brandon Harris, Russ Harris, Devin Harris, Steven Lord, Adam Hadley and Robert Rigby.
+Pallbearers were Brandon Harris, Russ Harris, Devin Harris, Steven Lord, Adam Hadley and Robert Rigby.

 Petty-Eastside Chapel Funeral Homes, LLC in charge of all arrangements, Atmore, Ala.